riteshsoni10/aws_cloudfront_s3/README.md

 >Parameters:
 ```
-	command => to run or execute any command on the controller node, on condition that the command binary is installed or configured in the node controller system
+	command => to run or execute any command on the controller node,
+	on condition that the command binary is installed or configured in the node controller system
 ```

-`--ssh-extra-args=\"-o stricthostkeychecking=no\"`, parameter is configured to disable HostKeyChecking during Automation.
+`--ssh-extra-args="-o stricthostkeychecking=no"`, parameter is configured to disable HostKeyChecking during Automation.

 The `remote-exec` provisioner is used to install python package required for automatio suing ansible.
 The null_resource of remote-exec is always executed first before any resource, i.e it takes precedence over other resource type.
 So, we need to tell or define the resource type on which the remote-exec provisioner depends, for example; in our scenario it depends on EBS volume attachment since we are executing local-exec and remote-exec in one resource block.